tfgg/tfgg.github.io/_pages/magres-python/magres_python_install.markdown

 Installing the library will give you access to the code and scripts from anywhere on your system.
 You will be able to import the `magres` module into your Python code and run scripts such as `extract-ms.py`.

 You can now install the library either system wide, which may need superuser privileges, or locally in your user directory, which may require modifying your `PATH` environment variable.
+You could also install it in a [virtual environment](https://virtualenv.readthedocs.org/en/latest/), which will isolate it from the rest of your Python system, reducing the chance of dependency clashes and generally keeping things clean.

+### System wide
 To install system wide, in the directory that you downloaded and extracted the library to, run the following command

 ```bash